hero image

 Fiber Laser System Life Expectancy

-The MOPA laser uses multiple single emitter diodes (depending on the desired average power output) and couples the diode output to the fiber.
-The use of single emitter diodes is relatively new to the laser industry.
+The MOPA laser uses multiple single-emitter diodes (depending on the desired average power output) and couples the diode output to the fiber.
+The use of single-emitter diodes is relatively new to the laser industry.
 YAG lasers utilize consumable flash lamps, CO2 lasers use a consumable gas mixture and standard diode-pumped lasers use diode bars or diode stacks that have a somewhat limited life due to cooling requirements and temperature fluctuations.
-These single emitter diodes have been widely utilized in the telecom industry and have an established MTTF (Mean Time to Failure) rating from 100,000 to 350,00 hours (depending on the manufacturer).
+These single-emitter diodes have been widely utilized in the telecom industry and have an established MTTF (Mean Time to Failure) rating from 100,000 to 350,00 hours (depending on the manufacturer).
 (Note: SPI utilizes the highest-rated diode source which has a 350,000 MTTF).
 Computer modeling studies have shown that if the highest-rated lasers were outputting power 24/7/365 and never shut off, the laser should last for somewhere between 4.5-6 years minimum before any power degradation is realized.
 Running the laser in a more normal production environment, estimating 20 hours of actual power output per day, 6 days a week…the laser could be expected to run somewhere from 8-14+ years before any degradation would be visible.

 Additionally, the laser architecture is such that some headroom is built into the system (more diodes than needed) so as the diodes age or become less efficient the drive voltage can be increased and thereby compensate for any standard losses.
 In some instances, the system is self-calibrating and requires no manual intervention to compensate for diode degradation as the laser itself will automatically look to even the drive voltage across the pump banks.
 In other cases, a calibration routine or manual adjustment can be initiated.
 Eventually, the laser will reach a point where the diodes are at their max drive voltage and can no longer fully compensate for degradation.
 This should be many years down the road (8-14+ years) however, once it occurs, an optical sub-module replacement may be an option.